CZ-NIC/dns-probe/doc/ExportedDataSchema.rst

 To prevent a loss of data due to network outages DNS Probe stores data for the current file to a local directory, specified in :ref:`export-dir`, first.
 When the file is finished and DNS Probe is about to perform output rotation, then the probe tries to transfer the finished file to remote server.
 If the transfer succeeds the local file is deleted.
-DNS Probe will attempt to transfer the file three times.
-If all three transfer attempts fail the local file is kept so user can manually retreive it later.
+DNS Probe will initially attempt to transfer the file three times.
+If all three transfer attempts fail the local file is kept.
+DNS Probe keeps track of files that failed the transfer to remote server and periodically tries to resend them.
+The local files are kept until such transfer is successful.

 Data schema